Tyler-Liquornik/foodwise-future/README.md

 It was completely designed in less than 24 hours for a project for Ivey's Leveraging Information Technology 3322K.
 The challenge FoodWise addressed was to create an AI-powered solution to addressed a problem in environmental sustainability.

-## 🌟 Key Features
+## 🌟 Key Features Designed

+This is the scope of features the team planned for a full-scale version of the app:
 - **Barcode & Image Scanning**: Easily log grocery items using barcode or image recognition
 - **AI-Powered Expiry Predictions**: Intelligent shelf-life tracking and expiration alerts
 - **Smart Recipe Suggestions**: Generate recipes using ingredients approaching expiration
-- **Donation Recommendations**: Connect users with local food banks and community resources
+- **Donation Recommendations**: Connect users with local food banks and community resources (and donations to us!)
 - **Sustainability Tracking**: Monitor personal food waste and carbon footprint reduction

 ## 🚀 Tech Stack